Biased Stochastic First-Order Methods for Conditional Stochastic Optimization and Applications in Meta Learning: Introduction

-CSO includes the classical stochastic optimization as a special case when $g$ is an identity function but is much more general.
+CSO includes the classical stochastic optimization as a special case when $g_\eta(x,\xi)=x$ but is much more general.
 It has been recently utilized to solve a variety of applications in machine learning, ranging from the policy evaluation and control in reinforcement learning~\citep{pmlr-v54-dai17a,pmlr-v80-dai18c,nachum2020}, the optimal control in linearly-solvable Markov decision process~\citep{pmlr-v54-dai17a}, to instrumental variable regression in causal inference~\citep{singh2019kernel,muandet2019dual}.

-One common challenge with these aforementioned applications is that in the extreme case, a few or even only one sample is available from the conditional distribution of $\eta|\xi$ for each given $\xi$.
+One common challenge with these applications is that in the extreme case, a few or only one sample is available from the conditional distribution of $\eta|\xi$ for each given $\xi$.
 To deal with this limitation, a primal-dual stochastic approximation algorithm was proposed to solve a min-max reformulation of CSO using the kernel embedding techniques~\citep{pmlr-v54-dai17a}.
-However, this approach requires convexity of $f$ and linearity of $g$, which are not satisfied in general applications especially when neural networks are used.
+However, this approach requires convexity of $f$ and linearity of $g$, which are not satisfied by general applications when neural networks are involved.

-On the other hand, for many other applications, e.g., those in invariant learning and meta-learning, we do have access to multiple samples from the conditional distribution.
+On the other hand, for many other applications, e.g., those arising from invariant learning and meta-learning, we do have access to multiple samples from the conditional distribution.
 Take the model-agnostic meta-learning (MAML)~\citep{finn2017model} as an example.
-It belongs to a broader concept called few-shot meta-learning, which uses models obtained from previous tasks on new tasks with possibly only a small amount of data~\citep{thrun2012learning}.
-MAML itself aims to learn a meta-initialization parameter using metadata for similar learning tasks that are trained via gradient-based algorithms~\citep{finn2017model}.
-It can be formulated into the following optimization problem:
+MAML learns a meta-initialization parameter using metadata from similar learning tasks such that taking one or multiple gradient steps on a small training data would generalize well on a new task.
+It can be framed into the following CSO problem: